endlessm/grunt-electron-installer-flatpak/README.md

 ## Installer task

-_Run this task with the `grunt electron-installer-debian` command._
+_Run this task with the `grunt electron-installer-flatpak` command._

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.